Number one in our Legends of Roland Garros feature can only be Rafael Nadal.

 Rafael Nadal is a player who needs absolutely no introduction.
 He is, quite simply, a modern sporting icon.

-No one has won more ATP Masters 1000 titles, or ATP 500 titles.
+No one has won more ATP Masters 1000 titles than the man from Mallorca.

 And most remarkably of all, he’s done it all while using his ‘wrong’ hand.